 Can you guess my search results?

-Well, I checked the first five top searches, and content writers were nowhere near even in the top 100.
+Well, I checked the first five top searches, and become a content writer online was nowhere near even in the top 100.

 But who compiled and wrote these posts?

 I guess you are saying content writers, and you are right.

 Content writing might not be in the list of the most happening jobs, but people who wrote this information are content writers.

 What does it mean?